 Red Means Stop.
 Traffic signals are your stage directions.
 Respect them like a Shakespearean actor.
 Halt at red lights, and pedal on when the lights flash green.

 Save your phone chat for when you’re not cycling.
 Keep your hands on the handlebars and off your mobile device.
-Hands-free gadgets are your best buddies on this ride.
+Hands-free gadgets are your best buddies on this ride!
+Although the easiest option is to just stop for a while near the sidewalk, do your thing and continue afterwards.
+Alternatively, when used for navigation, Yellow Bike has smartphone holders available to rent at the counter.

 Light up the darkness with your bike’s illumination.
 Equip both front and rear lights, especially when the sun bids adieu.
 Be a shining star in the twilight.
 I keeps you safe and avoids a fine.
-Most Yellow Bikes have a front light that will turn on automatically in the dark.
+All Yellow Bikes have a front and rear light, most of the lights will turn on automatically in the dark, located near the wheel.

 City Center: Park your bike in designated spots.
 Parking your bike outside the bike parking areas in the city center may lead to the city removing your bike.
 They charge a fee for this that you can pay at the Yellow Bike office.
 It’s easy to avoid this by looking for an official bike parking.
 See picture below.